How to Control Your Ravenous Hunger After a Tough Workout

 What's more, after a tough session, the cool water will "regulate your body temperature, restore energy levels, fight fatigue and muscle cramps, and, if it's a sports drink, restore lost electrolytes," says Andy Stern, founding trainer of Rumble Boxing.
 But make sure to steer clear of drinks with artificial sweeteners-just look at what sugar can do to your body.
 These artificially sweetened drinks can actually make you hungrier, says nutritionist Isabel Smith, M.S., R.D., C.D.N.

+Grab some protein.
 Here's where protein is super important, as it builds and repairs muscles, explains Ilyse Schapiro, M.S., R.D., C.D.N.
 She suggests Greek yogurt and berries or a piece of grilled chicken and veggies, plus a small sweet potato.
 Another option?
 A healthy, slow-digesting carb such as quinoa, brown rice, or hummus.
 A goal of 15 to 25 grams of protein is smart, says Pamela Nisevich Bede, M.S., R.D., a sports dietitian at Abbott.

 Think before you inhale.
 Simply slowing down the eating process can make you rethink whether or not to eat an entire meal of snacks before your actual dinner.
 So take a minute, take a shower, unpack your gym bag and then decide what to eat.
 It takes about 15 minutes for your stomach to register fullness, says Mohr, so enjoy your food and wait before grabbing seconds.